Antiz96/Linux-Server/Services/LXC.md

 echo "$(whoami):100000:65536" | sudo tee -a /etc/subgid
 ```

-Note that containers started in rootless / unpriviledged mode are only accessible / manageable by the user that created them.
+Note that containers started in rootless / unprivileged mode are only accessible / manageable by the user that created them.

 ## Create a network bridge

 Create a network bridge on your network interface for the containers.
-Following information are targetted at Alpine and Debian (for Arch Linux, refer to your network manager documentation).
+Following information are targeted at Alpine and Debian (for Arch Linux, refer to your network manager documentation).

 ```bash
 sudoedit /etc/network/interfaces